 I can picture the look on his face.
-Not a pretty sight.
-Of disappointment and anger.
-Mistrust and broken loyalties.
-This was a man I greatly respected.
-Cherished him as a brother in Christ.
-Yet, after completing a Sunday evening Bible study, he approached me with what felt like a dagger.
+Of disappointment and mistrust.
+This was a man I respected.
+A brother in Christ.
+Yet, after completing a Sunday evening Bible study, he approaches me with what feels like a dagger.

-Confronted me with this– that his son hated me and felt I was a terrible excuse for a pastor.
-I was speechless.
+Confronts me with this– his son feels I’m a terrible excuse for a pastor.
+I’m speechless.
 That’s something for me!
-The look on his face cut like broken glass through ribbons.
-When I felt somewhat composed, I asked him what in the world he was talking about.
-He said that his son had had it in for me ever since he saw that I wore a Rolex watch.
-How could any pastor wear such a pricey bauble and still claim to follow Christ?
-I could feel the blood rising.
-Steam was coming off the roof of my red-haired head!
+The look on his face cuts me.
+So, I ask him what in the world he’s talking about.
+He says that his son has it in for me ever since he sees me wearing a Rolex watch.
+How could any pastor have such a pricey bauble, and still claim to follow Christ?
+I feel the blood rising.
+Steam comes off the roof of my red-haired head!
 I’m about to blow!
-I didn’t… as it turns out.

-Suggested that I stop by this friend’s house to discuss this further.
-I wondered what had happened to my Rolex watch.
+But now I wonder what’s happened to my Rolex.
 Had someone stolen it?
-Is there an insurance claim I should make?
-Looking at my left arm, I can clearly see my Rolex.
+Should I make an insurance claim?
+Looking at my left arm, I clearly see my Rolex.
 Wait a second.
 Does it say ‘Rolex’?
 It ends in ‘ex’.
 Upon further examination, my Rolex turns out to be a Timex!
 Yes, a cheap-o, under $20 wonder!
-What did this ‘friend’ say when I showed him my watch?
-Not much.
+What did this ‘friend’ say when I show him my watch?
+Not much to his shame.